ptarmiganlabs/butler-docs/content/en/docs/reference/config file/_index.md

     backgroundServerPort: 8081                        # Port used internally by Butler's REST API.
 Any free port on the server where Butler is running can bse used.

   # List of directories between which file copying via the REST API can be done.
-  # NOTE: All subdirectories of the specified from and to directories are also approved/allowed.
-  #
   # Butler will try to clean up messy paths like this one, which resolves to /Users/goran/butler-test-dir1
   # How?
 First you have /Users/goran/butler-test-dir1//abc which cleans up to /Users/goran/butler-test-dir1/abc,
   # then up one level (..).